Miniresidency in Geriatrics and Long-term Care for the Dental Team

 - work effectively with nursing home administrators, medical directors, and nursing staff.

-- document and bill for services provided in long-term care facilities.
+- document and bill appropriately for services provided in long-term care facilities.

 - integrate long-term care into a private practice.

 Illustrated lectures, discussion, demonstrations, observation and tour of long-term care facilities.

 This course is under the direction of Stephen K. Shuman, DDS, MS, Associate Professor and Director, Oral Health Services for Older Adults Program, Department of Primary Dental Care, University of Minnesota School of Dentistry; Dental Director, Walker Methodist Dental Clinic, Walker Methodist Health Center, Minneapolis, Minnesota.